zipper97412/openshift-origin/README.md

 Change log located in CHANGELOG.md

 ## OpenShift Origin 3.7 with Username / Password

-Due to some issues, this template does not enable the Service Catalog or the Template Service Broker.
-We will enable this in a future update once the issue is resolved.

 To view all the default templates, please select from the openshift project.